A PHASE II TRIAL OF IXABEPILONE AND STEREOTACTIC BODY RADIATION THERAPY (SBRT) FOR PATIENTS WITH METASTATIC BREAST CANCER

 Patients with skin nodules, skin invasion, or skin ulceration are eligible, if treatment with conventional radiation (at discretion of radiation oncologist) or surgery is planned.
 SBRT to skin nodules is not advised because of risk of skin necrosis.

-Patients must have had failure of an anthracycline, a taxane and capecitabine or any 5-FU analog as per FDA approved criteria.
+Patients must have had failure of an anthracycline and a taxane per FDA approved criteria.

 Performance status of ECOG 0,1, or 2.

 Adequate organ and marrow function as defined below:

 - absolute neutrophil count >= 1,500/mcL